This is a detailed topic in our support portal in the Using Hopp series and assumes that you have some prior knowledge or experience using Hopp.

 It is the Portal Operations that have a connection to the runtime environment and also the Operation that knows in which tracks the engine is actually running.
 So Visual Studio launches the Core, and the Portal Operations will query the runtime environment to show you a list of the tracks where the engine is running.

-When you click the Deploy button, the Director will first deploy the engine to the runtime environment.
-It will zip the engine libraries and use the Director http connection to copy this zip file to the runtime environment and unzip the libraries to deployment location for this specific engine (as defined in the Director Administration).
+When you click the Deploy button, the extension will first deploy the engine to the runtime environment.
+It will zip the engine libraries and use Portal to copy this zip file to the runtime environment and unzip the libraries to deployment location for this specific engine (as defined in the Portal Configuration).

-If the Setup job would result in updates to the databases with potential data loss, the Director will prompt you to accept this before actually running the Setup.
+If the Setup job would result in updates to the databases with potential data loss, the Extension will prompt you to accept this before actually running the Setup job.

-If you choose not to restart a given track in connection to the Deploy above, you must restart the track from the Director.
+If you choose not to restart a given track in connection to the Deploy above, you must restart the track from the Portal Operations.